How to secure remote desktop from Malware?

 - Change the listening port for Remote Desktop

-- Employ existing management tools for RDP logging and configuration
+- Employ existing management tools for Secure RDP logging and configuration

-- Limit users who can log in by means of Remote Desktop
+- Limit users who can log in through Remote Desktop

 Focus On Corporate Assets, Not Devices

 Firewalls, personal use restrictions, connectivity guidelines, and antivirus updates can help IT prevent both malicious and accidental loss and disruption of corporate assets.
-The remote access control policies can also provide protection for intellectual property, information compliance, and confidentiality.
+The remote access control policies can also protect intellectual property, information compliance, and confidentiality.